-A portion of the District's net assets reflects its investment in capital assets (e.g. land, land improvements, and infrastructure); less any related debt used to acquire those assets that is still outstanding.
+The District's net assets reflects its investment in capital assets (e.g. land, land improvements, and infrastructure); less any related debt used to acquire those assets that is still outstanding.
 These assets are used to provide services to residents; consequently, these assets are not available for future spending.
 Although the District's investment in capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

 The restricted portion of the District's net assets represents resources that are subject to external restrictions on how they may be used.
-They are funds set aside for debt service under the Bond Indenture.
 The remaining balance of unrestricted net assets may be used to meet the District's other obligations.

-The District's net assets (deficit) decreased during the fiscal year ended September 30, 2010.
-The majority of the change represents the degree to which ongoing revenues exceeded operating expenses.
+The District's net assets increased during the most recent fiscal year.
+The majority of the increase represents the extent to which ongoing program revenues exceeded the cost of operations.